 How to Find Almost Anyone, Anywhere – This book discusses various types of missing person search efforts.
 For example, one chapter is devoted to adoption searches, and another is dedicated to finding family members, best friends, military personnel, and debtors.
-The guide explains how to gather information and provides helpful resources and contact information for organizations that can help you in your search.
+The guide explains how to gather information and provides helpful resources and contact information for organizations that can help you search.
 A useful book for P.I.’s and police officers.

 Help With Finding a Missing Person

 Another great resource is Child Watch of North America, which maintains a toll-free line for information on missing children and inquiries from parents searching for their children.
-Also, check out Child Search at the National missing children center and the Nation’s Missing Children Organization, Inc.
+Also, check out Child Search at the National Missing Children Center and the Nation’s Missing Children Organization, Inc.

 North America Missing Children Association Inc. – North America Missing Children Association.
 Note: The North American Missing Children Association had its charity status revoked after an investigation into the association’s financing revealed that the company was not updating its website, not answering phone calls and emails, but continued to accept donations.

 National Center for Missing and Exploited Children [NCMEC.org] – Spearheads national efforts to locate and recover missing children.